Budget Itemizer

 The sample transaction log below demonstrates the problem: without per-item costs mapped to real categories, the core promise of a budgeting tool — knowing where your money goes — falls apart.
 Every trip to Walmart is “Groceries”, every order from Amazon is “Home Goods”, and so on.

 A YNAB account view listing eight transactions from Walmart, Amazon, Costco, Target, and Kroger — each assigned a single category, even though every store sells goods that span many categories.
+Every store lumped into one category — the default state of any unsplit transaction.

 A spending breakdown chart showing $2,463 in monthly spending divided across just three categories: Rent/Mortgage, Groceries, and Home Goods.
+Illustrative example — three categories absorb almost all spending.

 Split transactions are already an excellent YNAB feature, so that isn’t the issue.
 The problem is that splits require you to already know what’s in the transaction, so most people just don’t bother.
 The tool removes that friction.